ssalazarcolores/Single-image-dehazing-using-a-multilayer-perceptron/README.md

 Please consider citing our work appropriately if this code is useful for you.
 Thanks :)

-Sebasti√°n Salazar-Colores, Ivan Cruz-Aceves, Juan-Manuel Ramos-Arreguin, "Single image dehazing using a multilayer perceptron," Journal of Electronic Imaging 27(4), 043022 (25 July 2018). https://doi.org/10.1117/1.JEI.27.4.043022 .
+Sebasti·n Salazar-Colores, Ivan Cruz-Aceves, Juan-Manuel Ramos-Arreguin, "Single image dehazing using a multilayer perceptron," Journal of Electronic Imaging 27(4), 043022 (25 July 2018). https://doi.org/10.1117/1.JEI.27.4.043022 .